zng-ui/zng/crates/cargo-zng/README.md

 .zr-fail @ cargo-zng
   Print an error message and fail the build

+.zr-apk @ cargo-zng
+  Build an Android APK from the parent folder

 call 'cargo zng res --help tool' to read full help from a tool
 ```